Dborah/MemoryGame/README.md

 ## MemoryGame

-MemoryGame is a game built using HTML5, CSS, and JavaScript.
+MemoryGame is a game built using HTML5, CSS and JavaScript.

 #### Screenshots